rocco/rocco.github.io/_source/index.md

 ... and you can hire me as a web technology consultant.

+**I like JavaScript**
-**I like JavaScript, especially mobile apps in Cordova/PhoneGap and servers in node.js**.<br>
+... especially mobile/hybrid apps in Cordova/PhoneGap containers and servers based on node.js.<br>
-I am passionate about clean code, development tools and workflows.
+I have considerable experience in front end development projects of various sizes and I have done a lot of back end projects in the past.
+As a full-stack developer, I am passionate about clean code, development tools and workflows.

 **My professional aim is to stay on top of recent web technology and educate my clients about it.**